easyaspi314/Speekaboo/README.md

 ## Initial setup

-As the program is far from completion, the setup step is not as straightforward as I want it to be, mostly since I need to lay down the framework for dynamically updating the GUI.

 1. Launch the program
 2. Go to Download Voices, and select a voice.
 For English (US) I find Amy Medium (en_US-amy-medium) to be a good choice.
 3. Click "Install/uninstall selected voice"
-4. Restart the program.
-5. Go to the Voice Aliases tab, and click "Add new alias", and pick a name
+4. Go to the Voice Aliases tab, and click "Add new alias", and pick a name
-6. Pick the voice name in the Voice dropdown
+5. Pick the voice name in the Voice dropdown
-7. Click "Save changes"
+6. Click "Save changes"
-8. Restart the program again.
-9. Pick the new name in the dropdown, enter some text, and hit enter!
+7. Pick the new name in the dropdown, enter some text, and hit enter!